Updated: Mar 29

 And the Lord knows, when you have a busy week- that is when things go wrong….

 Thursday- Another early morning, rushing to get everything done.
 Once again- my coffee is not as warm as I usually like it.
 But I was rushing, so I popped my cup into the microwave and kept moving forward.
-I was at the hospital by 7:30a.m., second time in one week that I was out and about at a ‘normal adult’ time- very strange.
-It had to be around 8:30a.m. that I get a text from my son….
+I was at the hospital by 7:30 a.m., the second time in one week, I was out and about at a ‘normal adult’ time- very strange.
+It had to be around 8:30 a.m. that I get a text from my son….
 ‘Mom- did you take my mask that was on the counter?’
 Shit!
 I did.
-It looked cleaned, so I had grabbed it.
-‘Yes son.
+It looked clean, so I had grabbed it.
+‘Yes, son.
 Was that yours?’
-Of course, it was his, because that is where I told him that he had to put his school mask at the end of the day.
+Of course, it was his because that is where I told him that he had to put on his school mask at the end of the day.
 Next text… ‘Mom, I can’t go to school because you took my mask.’
 I went outside for a smoke break because this was a first.
 My son couldn’t go to school because I took his mask?

 Friday- another busy day of emails and hospital visits.
-9:30a.m. zoom meeting but I have to be out of the house by 10:00a.m. to get all my stuff done.
+9:30 a.m. zoom meeting, but I have to be out of the house by 10:00 a.m. to get all my stuff done.
 The puppies are mad at me because I haven’t been home all week and are letting me know their disapproval by eating my end table and favorite couch blanket.
 I grab my coffee…why the hell is my coffee luke-warm?
-I don’t have time to worry about it, I have to get going.
+I don’t have time to worry about it; I have to get going.
 I need to pick up smokes, birthday cards, and distilled water.
-I should try to figure out something for dinner, it’s been a couple of days since I have made a real dinner.
+I should try to figure out something for dinner; it’s been a couple of days since I have made an authentic dinner.
 I need gas also, but I am really good at that game of figuring out the shortest route between point A and point B so that I don’t have to stop.
-I stop at Starbucks though for a hot cup of coffee.
+I stop at Starbucks, though, for a hot cup of coffee.
 Happy Days!
 I like Starbucks!

 It is Saturday morning.
 My coffee pot is broken.
 My dishwasher is broken.
-My favorite couch blanket is still in three pieces- each of the dogs have made a personal bed out of it.
+My favorite couch blanket is still in three pieces- each of the dogs has made a personal bed out of it.
 I have 4 loads of laundry to do.
-I need to get to the grocery store because I think Kekoa is getting scurvy from lack of healthy food in the house.
-I haven’t vacuumed all week so there is a pound of puppy Polar hair hiding in the corners of the house.
+I need to get to the grocery store because I think Kekoa is getting scurvy from a lack of healthy food in the house.
+I haven’t vacuumed all week, so there is a pound of puppy Polar hair hiding in the corners of the house.
 I have to get 10 miles of running/walking in this weekend to stay on track with my 100-mile February challenge.
 This almost post-COVID-10 world is exhausting.